 Wendy Fox-Turnbull is an associate professor at the University of Waikato and Deputy Head of School for Te Kura Toi Tangata – School of Education.
 Wendy was chair of the Technology Education New Zealand (TENZ) Council from 2006 to 2018 and has convened two TENZ conferences (TENZ 2005 and TENZ/ICTE 2017) and one international technology research conference (PATT 2013) in Christchurch.
 She previously taught at the University of Canterbury’s College of Education, in Technology Education, primary and secondary, Professional Inquiry Studies and Inquiry Learning, from 1997 to 2017.
 In 2015 Wendy was awarded the TENZ Outstanding Contribution to Technology Education Award and is one of six living recipents.
 Research special interests include authentic learning in technology education, the place of women in technology-related careers, the role and nature of effective conversations in learning and teaching, and learning approaches for the 21st century.
 Wendy has presented regularly at PATT and other international conferences and has published in a range of journals and books in the field of technology education.
 Wendy is a registered and certified primary teacher.

-Alistair Michael Forret has been involved in Technology Education in New Zealand (TENZ) since its beginning in 1992.
+Alistair Michael Forret has been involved in technology education in New Zealand since its beginning in 1992.
 He was involved in writing the early versions of the Technology Curriculum and was one of the teacher educators at the University of Waikato who prepared the initial "wave" of facilitators to introduce the 1995 Technology Curriculum.
-Mike has worked in initial teacher education for over 20 years, initially at Hamilton Teachers' College and then at the University of Waikato where he taught preservice teacher education courses and supervised postgraduate research in technology and science education.
-Mike retired from the university in 2016 and is a director of a web services and development company.
+Mike began in education as a science and physics teacher and subsequently worked in initial teacher education for over 20 years, initially at Hamilton Teachers' College and then at the University of Waikato where he taught preservice teacher education courses and supervised postgraduate research in technology and science education.
+In 2019 Mike was awarded the Technology Education New Zealand (TENZ) Outstanding Teacher Educator in Technology award.
+Mike retired from the university in 2016 but continues his long standing involvement with TENZ where he has served as deputy chair since 2018.
+Mike is also director of a web services and development company.

 In many ways this book is long overdue, it not only speaks to a New Zealand teaching audience but also makes a major contribution internationally.
 The linking of theory and practice through out the book as well as the integration of student and teacher voices combine to provide a solid foundation for guiding teachers and teacher educators in technology education in the schooling and tertiary sectors as well as informing the research community on practice.
 The beginning chapters provide a clear articulation of the philosophy of technology and the implications for the technology practice as a human endeavour.
 The rationale for the inclusion of the teaching and learning of technology is developed from an economic imperative through to environmental perspectives and personal actions.
 The development of technology practice and its authentic incoporation into the curriculm is well argued.
 The narrative of the students in the development of their own and others technological development provides major authentic insights into learning and teaching.